More results...

 This is an example of a parent Classification that serves as a top-level category and will contain additional nested sub-Classifications beneath it, such as Semester 3 and Semester 4 under Year 2.

-- Check the Mandatory box if this group includes subjects that _Students_ are required to enroll.
+• Check the Mandatory box if this group includes subjects that _Students_ are required to enroll in.
 This setting works in conjunction with the enrollment rules defined below.

 Once you have defined the structure of parent Classifications (e.g., Year 1, Year 2), you can continue by configuring the individual Classifications that will contain subjects.